Leave a mark. That sentence can mean different things.

 Knigge-Bruce eventually persuaded Ameripolish to make an investment in additional tooling to satisfy the growing interest in stenciling.
 She said the more she worked with concrete, the more she realized its untapped potential.

 “At first, I didn’t realize I was creating something that was needed in the industry,” she says.
 “I was just trying to figure out the things which made the process easier.
 I convinced them (Ameripolish) to let me buy a cutting machine, and it just continued to expand from there.”

 Recession slows progress

 However, the approaching recession eventually led to her departure from Ameripolish.
 Knigge-Bruce decided to take some time off to spend with her family and figure out what was next on life’s agenda.
 In 2009, she founded Floormaps.

 “The first year was pretty tough,” she says.
 “We only did about $16,000 worth of volume and we ate a lot of ramen noodles that year!
 But we have doubled in revenue every year since.”

 A big source of increased income for Floormaps has been its relationship with Target.
 Knigge-Bruce says a polished concrete contractor in New York contacted her about four years ago when he was polishing a Target floor in Manhattan.

-The floor was old and beat up with multiple flaws and a tile pattern which was ghosting through.
-She says the retailer was about to scrap the idea of polished concrete and cover the floor with vinyl composition tile (VCT) until the contractor and Floormaps came up with a stencil application which she named “Tribeca.”
+The floor was both old and beat up, with multiple flaws and a tile pattern which was ghosting through.
+She says the retailer was about to scrap the idea of polished concrete.
+They considered covering the floor with vinyl composition tile (VCT) instead.
+That was until the contractor and Floormaps came up with a stencil application which she named “Tribeca.”